liannedepante/liannedepante.github.io/_pages/about.md

 For my **dissertation**, I intend to challenge how Philippine political economy is conventionally framed as neopatrimonial by looking at the history of the country's semiconductor industry.

-For consultations and inquiries, please book <a href='https://fantastical.app/ladepante'>here</a>
+I am always open to collaborations and opportunities!
+For inquiries, please email <a href='mailto: lcdepante@up.edu.ph'>me</a> or book a consultation <a href='https://fantastical.app/ladepante'>here</a>.